 How to scan:

-Please refer to Alley Cat Allies’ resource on “How to Scan a Cat,” which offers instructions on how to scan both companion cats and community (or feral) cats.
+Please refer to Alley Cat Allies’ resource on “How to Scan a Cat for a Microchip,” which offers instructions on how to scan both companion cats and community (or feral) cats.

 Remember: microchips can move.
 If you can’t find a microchip in the usual spot, scan the cat’s entire body and then scan again to ensure nothing is missed.